JackieDo/laravel-packager/README.md

 You do not need to struggle with the skeleton initialization for your package anymore.
 Instead, focus on writing the source code and letting the organization of the package structure for Laravel Packager.

-# Features
+## Features
 * Build directory structure for package.
 * Generate a standard composer.json file for package.
 * Generate a standard Service Provider file for package.
-* Generate some scaffold resource files, such as: Facade, Interface, Abstract, Trait, Exception, Controller, Middleware, Model, Artisan Command, Config, Migration, Language, View, Route, Helper...
+* Generate some scaffold resources such as: Facade, Interface, Abstract, Trait, Exception, Controller, Middleware, Model, Artisan Command, Config, Migration, Language, View, Route, Helper...
-* Lets install and use the newly created package as a local repository.
+* Lets install and use the created package as a local repository.

-# Versions and compatibility
+## Versions and compatibility
 This package is compatible with versions of **Laravel 5.1 and above**.
-However, scaffold resources files generated from this package are compatible with versions of Laravel 5.0 and above.
+However, the scaffold resources generated from this package are compatible with versions of Laravel 5.0 and above.

-# Overview
+## Overview
 Look at one of the following topics to learn more about Laravel Packager

 * [Installation](#installation)